 Because of my employment law background, I was able to navigate concerns that certain employee groups would feel excluded or offended by our actions.
 We put in place a framework to ensure that every employee in the company knew that we valued diversity and inclusion, even diversity of faiths.
 We encouraged the formation of employee resource groups based on other faith traditions and offered to mentor them in the creation and establishment phases.

-I saw first hand how a diversity and inclusion effort focused on values can bring transformational change to an organization.
+I saw first hand how a diversity and inclusion effort focused on love and care for others can bring transformational change to an organization.
 I truly believe that nearly every organization could be prosperous if they base their operations on similar values and principles governing their culture and engagement of people.
-I set out to be a trusted counselor, thought-partner, and strategic advisor, helping organizations to navigate this important area of organizational culture.
-Then I began to look for like-minded women to join me in this work.
-The team today reflects these same values and desire to make a positive difference in organizations.
+Now I look for any opportunity to help other organizations on their journey toward similar change.